smorkolama/itunes-playlist-to-usb/README.md

 ![Run in Terminal](https://github.com/stevenchanin/itunes-playlist-to-usb/raw/master/doc/images/terminal.png)

-and it will copy all the songs from the playlist onto the USB stick organized in a hierarchy of Artist (Album artist if available, otheriwse Artist)  and Album using the iTunes meta data.
+and it will copy all the songs from the playlist onto the USB stick organized in a hierarchy of Artist (Album artist if available, otherwise Artist)  and Album using the iTunes meta data.
 It will generate new file names that are

 ~~~~
 	<track number>-<song name from iTunes>